SHIELD Framework

 Predicts: Burnout prevention, work-life balance

-L - LEAD / LEGITIMIZE
+LEAD / LEGITIMIZE

 LEGITIMIZE diverse leadership